stevenwdv/fathom-shadow/docs/zoo.rst

 * **Shopping.** A page is a shopping page iff a user would seek it out in the process of choosing or buying things.
 This is a very challenging rubric, as it almost demands the model reach inside the head of the user to determine intent.
 A page about Amazon's affiliate program is not a shopping page, even though it appears on a shopping-focused domain.
 A forum thread on Reddit discussing the merits of competing products is a shopping page, even though it’s not near any actual Buy buttons.

   Despite the difficulty of the task, our model, still under development, scores over 90% in validation on a corpus of 100 pages.
 * **Article.** A page whose main attraction is prose to read.
-It’s too early to measure accuracy.
+Though still under development, this model scores 90% in validation on a corpus of 60 pages.
 * **“Techie” Article.** An article aimed at a computer-savvy audience.
 This is intended for audience segmentation.
 It’s too early for numbers here as well.

 `Smoot source <https://github.com/mozilla-services/fathom-smoot>`_